Elytrigia repens aristata

 Grass family (Poaceae)

 Cultivation: This adaptable grass is typically found in sunny areas that are moist to slightly dry in various kinds of soil, including those containing loam, clay-loam, gravel, and sand.
-Quack Grass produces a chemical that can suppress the growth of other plants; it is weedy and aggressive, particularly in the northern areas of the state.
+Quack Grass produces a chemical that can suppress the growth of other plants.
+It is weedy and aggressive, particularly in the northern areas of the state.

 Range & Habitat: Quack Grass is common in central and northern Illinois, while in the southern part of the state it is uncommon (see Distribution Map).
-The distribution map applies to the typical unawned form of Quack Grass, Elytrigia repens repens, which is far more common than the awned form, Elytrigia repens aristata, within the state.
+The map applies to the typical form of Quack Grass, Elytrigia repens repens, which is far more common than the awned form, Elytrigia repens aristata, within the state.
 According to official records, the awned form has been collected in Cook County only.
 However, the webmaster found a colony of the awned form of Quack Grass growing in Champaign County, Illinois; it probably occurs in other counties as well.
 This grass was introduced from Europe, probably as a contaminant of imported grain or hay.
 It also occurs in parts of Asia.
 Habitats include scrubby barrens, pastures, abandoned fields, weedy meadows, edges of yards and gardens, areas along roadsides and railroads, mined land, and waste areas.
 This species prefers areas with a history of disturbance.
 Sometimes it is deliberately planted in pastures and along slopes for erosion control.

 Photographic Location: Along a railroad in Champaign, Illinois.
+The photographed grass is the awned form of Quack Grass, or Elytrigia repens aristata.